Implications of gauge freedom for nonrelativistic quantum electrodynamics

 \subsection{Phase invariance with respect to truncated position}

-Supplementary Note 1 of Ref.~\cite{stefano_resolution_2019} provides an alternative derivation of the multipolar equivalence class $\{h_1^2(\alpha')\}$ as resulting from the imposition of a phase invariance principle defined using the truncated position operator $x_P:=PxP$.
-More generally, as shown in Ref.~\cite{stokes_gauge_2020}, this principle can be applied in any gauge $\alpha$ and it yields the equivalence class $\{h_\alpha^2(\alpha')\}$.
+Supplementary Note 1 of Ref.~\cite{stefano_resolution_2019} provides an alternative derivation of the multipolar equivalence class $\{h_1^2(\alpha)\}$ via the imposition of a phase invariance principle defined using the truncated operator $x_P:=PxP$.
+More generally, as shown in Ref.~\cite{stokes_gauge_2020}, this principle can be applied in any gauge $\alpha$ and it yields an equivalence class $\{h_\alpha^2(\alpha')\}$.